 - i.
-Where single-loaded roads are not feasible to adjacent natural heritage areas, a continuous and publicly accessible landscape buffer with a pathway should be created between private yards and adjacent natural heritage areas.
-The landscape buffer should be uninterrupted and have a minimum width of 5 metres with a 2.1 metre wide publicly accessible sidewalk or trail condition. - j.
-All developments within or adjacent to natural heritage areas including the Niagara Escarpment should comply with setbacks, buffers, and other standards as required by regulating agencies. - k.
+Where single-loaded roads are not feasible to New development adjacent to natural areas adjacent natural heritage areas, a continuous should not negatively impact existing wildlife and publicly accessible landscape buffer movement corridors. with a pathway should be created between private yards and adjacent natural heritage m.
+Existing environmental features should areas.
+The landscape buffer should be be incorporated into the design of uninterrupted and have a minimum width neighbourhoods - either within parklands, of 5 metres with a 2.1 metre wide publicly 'heritage greenways' and road right-of-ways, accessible sidewalk or trail condition. within the site of large institutional uses, or as common areas linked to large open All developments within or adjacent to spaces. - natural heritage areas including the Niagara Escarpment should comply with setbacks, buffers, and other standards as required by regulating agencies. - k.
 New development should front and provide views to natural heritage features where possible.
 Rear facing development (backlotting) adjacent to natural heritage areas is strongly discouraged because it can create a barrier for wildlife and can minimize or eliminate views of natural features.